The Southampton Open Wireless Network

 SOWN hold fortnightly meetings and are looking for more people to become involved so please come and join the fun!

 We also hold regular workshops that give the opportunity for everyone to get together and play with the network and wireless kit.
-Our next workshop is from 11:00 to 17:00 on 11 June 2016 in the Faculty Board Room.

 How can I help expand the coverage of SOWN?